ryle-e/ryle-radio-docs/ryle-radio-docs/General/Info/(Predicted) Common Issues and Questions.md

 This curve can be useful for tracks that are limited to a very small range, by making them easier to hear at the edges of the range:![[Pasted image 20251007151057.png]]
-Or perhaps we want it to be fully audible as soon as the range is reached:![[Pasted image 20251007151140.png]] Or maybe the tune range reaches all the way to the end (1000.0), and we want it to be loudest at 1000.0:
+Or perhaps we want it to be fully audible as soon as the range is reached:![[Pasted image 20251007151140.png]] Or maybe the tune range reaches all the way to the end of the range, and we want it to be loudest at the end:
 ![[Pasted image 20251007151227.png]]
 The possibilities are endless :)